 Upon the recommendation of the administration, the board may, in response to an identified case of bullying, decide to transfer a student found to have engaged in bullying to another classroom at the campus.
-In consultation with the student's parent, the student may also be transferred to another campus in the district.
+In consultation with the student's parent, the board may also transfer the student to another campus in the district.
 The parent of a student who has been determined by the district to be a victim of bullying may request that his or her child be transferred to another classroom or campus within the district.
 [See Safety